meriosol/etr/README.md

 ## More docs
  - Look for readme.txt in different folders.
-THey provide context specifi guidelines.
+They provide context specifi guidelines.
- - See also (in web browser once clone repo) [HTML docs](docs/html/index.html).
+ - See also [PDF](docs/pdf/etr.pdf)(generated from HTML docs) or [HTML docs themselves](docs/html/index.html) (in web browser once you clone git repo).